XProtect behavioral flop

 The first beta of the first bugfix release of the new major OS reached the developer audience on September 22, 2025.

-It is reasonable to assume the roadmap was already bouncing at zero bugs when Product Security team escalated the report, and the bug doesn’t break a security boundary—access to XPdb requires root—so it’s no P1 candidate.
+It is reasonable to assume the milestone was already bouncing at zero bugs when Product Security escalated the report, and the bug doesn’t break a security boundary—access to XPdb requires root—so it’s no P1 candidate.

 On November 3, 2025, macOS Tahoe 26.1 (25B78) went live.